-Now in paperback, the New York Times bestseller in which rock and roll's most notorious bad boy bares it all—and boy is there a lot to bare!
+The New York Times bestseller in which Tommy Lee, rock and roll's most notorious bad boy bares it all—and boy is there a lot to bare!

 I am Tommy Lee, born Thomas Lee Bass in Athens, Greece, on October 3, 1962, and raised in a suburb of California by an American father and a Greek mother.
 At seventeen, I joined Mötley Crüe and we became one of the baddest-ass rock bands in history.
 We sold over 40 million albums, we wreaked havoc, we scared parents, and we titillated too many fathers' daughters.
 I've been married three times: once for just a few days to a Penthouse Pet, for seven years to Heather Locklear, and then for five years to Pamela Anderson, with whom I have two beautiful sons.
 I've gotten into a lot of fights and I've been to jail a few times.